hyperskill/hyperstyle/src/python/model/README.md

 |**&#8209;bs**, **&#8209;&#8209;batch_size**| Batch size for training and validation dataset.
 Available values are any `positive integers`. **Default is 16**.|
 |**&#8209;th**, **&#8209;&#8209;threshold**| Is used to compute predictions.
 Available values: 0 < `threshold` < 1.
 If the probability of inspection is greater than `threshold`, sample will be classified with the inspection. **Default is 0.5**.|

-Output is `predictions.csv` file with the column names match number of classes.
-Each sample has a binary label: `0` &#8209; if the model didn't found an error with particular if in a sample, and `1` &#8209; if the error was found.
+Output is a `predictions.csv` file with the column names matches the number of classes.
+Each sample has a binary label:

+- `0` &#8209; if the model didn't found an error in a sample.

+- `1` &#8209; if the error was found in a sample.